wso2/docs-choreo-dev/en/developer-docs/docs/testing/test-components-with-test-runner.md

         | Component Directory | /postman-collection-dir |

-6. Under **Build presets**, select a build presets based on the language of your choice.
+6. Under **Build preset**, select a build preset based on the language of your choice.
-7. Based on the build presets you chose, go to the relevant tab above and enter the respective values for the **Language version** field
+7. Based on the build preset you chose, go to the relevant tab above and enter the respective values for the **Language version** field

 4. Enter a display name, unique name, and description for the test runner component.
 For this guide, enter the following values: